Open Energy Services -- Forecasting and Optimization as a Service for Energy Management Applications at Scale: Conclusion and Outlook

 \section{Conclusion and Outlook}

 The aim of this paper is to support the widespread adoption of \glspl{EMS} in order to unlock flexibility and energy savings potentials of end consumers.
-We claim that economic viability is a severe issue for the utilization of \glspl{EMS} at scale and that the provisioning of forecasting and optimization algorithms as a service can make a major contribution to achieve it.
-To this end we introduce a software framework that allows the derivation of fully functional services from existing forecasting or optimization code with ease.
+We claim that economic viability is a severe issue for the utilization of \glspl{EMS} at scale and that the provisioning of forecasting and optimization algorithms as a service can make a major contribution to achieving it.
+To this end, we introduce a software framework that allows the derivation of fully functional services from existing forecasting or optimization code with ease.
 Our development of this framework is strictly systematic and begins by deducing requirements from an extensive analysis of the application of \glspl{EMS} in several domains.
-Based on this, we derive a design concept for the framework that fulfills these requirements\footnote{Note that we provide a comparison between requirements and realization in Table \ref{table_functional_requirements} and \ref{table_non-functional_requirements} in the appendix.}.
-Furthermore, we provide the \gls{ESG} package, an implementation of the proposed design concept which we publish as free and open source software alongside this work.
-Beyond the service framework, this paper furthermore marks the starting point of the \emph{Open Energy Service} community, our effort to continuously maintain the service framework but also provide ready to use forecasting and optimization services, to bootstrap future research projects and to accelerate the widespread adoption of \gls{EMS}.
-This community is open for others to join and any interest in participation is appreciated.
-We thus conclude that this work is a significant step forward towards forecasting and optimization as a service, in order to enable the utilization of energy management applications at scale. \begin{acks} This research has partly been funded by the German Federal Ministry for Economic Affairs and Climate Action within the project FlexBlue, the Helmholtz Association under the Program ''Energy System Design'' as well as the European Union within the project WeForming.
+Based on this, we derive a holistic design concept for the framework, covering the components, the architecture, and the operation of services.
+We derive the \gls{ESG} package from the proposed design concept, and we publish it as free and open-source software alongside this work.
+Beyond the service framework, this paper furthermore marks the starting point of the \emph{Open Energy Service} community, our effort to continuously maintain the service framework but also provide ready-to-use forecasting and optimization services, to bootstrap future research projects and to accelerate the widespread adoption of \glspl{EMS}.
+This community is open for others to join, and any interest in participating is appreciated.
+Finally, we demonstrate that our framework and our community concept are valuable contributions that meet the goals of this work.
+To this end, we provide practical examples for the implementation of a service based on a simple \gls{PV} power generation forecasting code, as well as the corresponding client.
+Furthermore, we demonstrate that our framework is capable of supporting the operation of services at relevant scales for \gls{EMS} applications.
+We thus conclude that this work is a relevant step forward towards unlocking the potentials of forecasting and optimization algorithms provided as services for \glspl{EMS}, which hopefully supports the utilization of energy management applications at scale. \begin{Backmatter}